manovirajgill/sunbasedata-assignment/README.md

 SunBaseData-Assignment
 Welcome to the SunBaseData Assignment repository!
-This repository encompasses all the essential files associated with my assignment, including the ones I've actively contributed to.
+This repository encompasses all the essential files associated with my assignment.
 The primary tools utilized throughout this project are Eclipse and the Tomcat server.

 Process
 Install Eclipse: Begin by installing the Eclipse integrated development environment (IDE).